A Universal Birkhoff Theory for Fast Trajectory Optimization

-In this paper (i.e., Part I), we show that the new Birkhoff interpolants satisfy the covector mapping principle (CMP)\cite{ross-book, perspective, ross-roadmap-2005,CMP-CDC-2006} under certain hypotheses pertaining to the selection of grid points.
-These hypotheses are shown to satisfy in part II of this paper when the grid is selected from a family of Gegenbauer node points.
+In this paper (i.e., Part I), we show that the new Birkhoff interpolants satisfy the covector mapping principle (CMP)\cite{ross-book, perspective, ross:roadmap-2005,CMP-CDC-2006} under certain hypotheses pertaining to the selection of grid points.
+These hypotheses are shown to be satisfied in Part II of this paper when the grid is selected from a family of Gegenbauer node points.
 A satisfaction of the CMP by any discretization method has major ramifications on trajectory optimization.